Oskar Schmiedel

-Oskar Schmiedel (30 October 1887, Vienna — 27 December 1959, Schwäbisch Gmünd) was a pharmacist, anthroposophist, therapist, Goethean scientist and theosophist.
+Oskar Schmiedel (30 October 1887 – 27 December 1959) was a pharmacist, anthroposophist, therapist, Goethean scientist and theosophist.

 Life

-His father came to Vienna from the Saxon part of the Erzgebirge mountains.
+Schmiedel was born on 30 October 1887 in Vienna.
+His father came to Vienna from the Saxon part of the Ore Mountains.
 He had a paper factory.
 His mother was Viennese.
 Oskar did a year of military service and studied chemistry at Munich University after.
 In 1907 he joined the Theosophical Society.
 Soon after this he saw and heard Rudolf Steiner and became his personal pupil after hearing a lecture in Michael Bauer's house in Nuremberg.
 He devoted his whole life to anthroposophy.
 He became involved with the first performance of the Mystery Plays, building scenery and acting as a stage hand.
 He was in charge of the first groups of eurythmists that appeared on stage.
 It was also in Munich that he met his wife.

 The couple were called by Rudolf Steiner in 1914 to help build the Goetheanum.
 In a primitive shed he produced vegetable paints for the painting of the domes of the First Goetheanum.
 He developed protective varnish for the woodwork and modeling wax for the designers, as well as the pigments for Dr. Felix Peiper's colour-chamber therapy and medicines for a number of physicians based on information given by Rudolf Steiner.

 During the war years he did military service in Innsbruck.
 Here he had an opportunity for a thorough study of Goethe's theory of color.
 After the war he devoted himself entirely to producing medicine and made the first mistletoe preparation for Ita Wegman.
 He also sold Ritter's photodynamic medicines.
 Collaboration with Dr. Ludwig Noll led to a series of monographs that always referred back to Rudolf Steiner.